emmajanedrews/base-template/_posts/2017-02-27-announcing-the-launch-of-my-new-video-blog.md

 title: Announcing the Launch of My New Video Blog
 tags:
   - Real Estate
-excerpt: 'Today I’m excited to announce that I’ll be sharing my real estate expertise with you through the launch of my new video blog.
-Each month I will send out two videos addressing specific topics in our real estate world.
-These are intended to help you take full advantage of the real estate market.
-I’ll also address changes in the lending and title world and provide tips on how to navigate through them.
-To learn more about what you can expect from my new video blog, watch this video.'
+excerpt: Today I’m launching my new video blog dedicated to sharing my real estate expertise with you.
+Here’s what else you can expect.
 enclosure:
 pullquote: What are you curious about when it comes to real estate?
 enclosure_type: